 But by December, strange phenomena began happening inside the house.
 Despite the frigid weather, black flies began swarming the house's screened-in front porch.
 The family killed the flies, but they just kept coming back.

 Wet Bootprints Appeared On The Floor

-One evening, Campbell told investigators that she awoke to see the shadow of a man pacing in her living room.
-When she got up, she claimed she discovered wet bootprints on the floor.
+One evening, Campbell told investigators she awoke to see the shadow of a man pacing in her living room.
+When she got up, she claimed she discovered wet bootprints on the floor but no pacing man.

-Ammons's 12-Year-Old Daughter Levitated Above Her Bed
+Ammons's 12-Year-Old Daughter Levitated Above Her BedPhoto: The Exorcist/Warner Bros.

-Child Protective Services Got Involved
+Child Services Got Involved

-The Ammons family reached out to the police for help, but initially law enforcement approached their claims of demonic activity with skepticism.
+The Ammons family reached out to the police for help, but law enforcement initially approached their claims of demonic activity with skepticism.
 Fearing some form of abuse, the Indiana Department of Child Services even removed Latoya Ammons's children from her home.

 "All of the children were experiencing spiritual and emotional distress," one Department of Child Services employee wrote.
 But the authorities weren't convinced the source of that distress was supernatural.
 Clinical psychologist Stacy Wright, who conducted a psychological evaluation of the Ammons children, had her doubts: